 I so want to believe the essential truth asserted in this fragment.
 I only wish that this were clearly the case.
 However, most of us have been in a situation when wisdom and truth were (at least apparently and temporily) shouted down and silenced by the extremely loud and stunningly stupifying noise of a fool.
 I wonder if Heraclitus meant that ultimately “stupidity is doomed.”
 It seems his faith in the “logos” was ultimate, and I would conclude that our faith in “The Logos” should be even more confident about the ultimate outcome in the battle between stupidity and wisdom.

-Books mentioned in this essay are available from The Imaginative Conservative Bookstore.
 This essay was originally published on Musings of a Christian Humanist and appears here with Dr. Woods’ gracious permission.